Plumbing Tools Every Homeowner Should Own

 - The Number for a Trusted Plumber – Even the greatest do-it-yourselfers need backup sometimes.
 Having the number for a professional plumber at the ready can help save valuable time and reduce panic in a real plumbing emergency.

 Having these plumbing tools on hand doesn’t mean you’ll be able to prevent any disaster from happening, but it does mean that you’ll be prepared to handle it.
-And if you come to a problem too big to handle, know you can always count on One Hour Rooter.
+Check out our most commonly asked plumbing questions.
+7 Plumbing Tips for Beginners, and Expert Plumbing Advice for more beginner plumbing answers.
+And if you come to a problem too big to handle, avoid these common plumbing mistakes and know you can always count on One Hour Rooter.
 We’re your trusted plumber in the Twin Cities Metro area and are ready to help will any plumbing issue you have.
 Just give us a call at 612-354-8984.